Nation Alliance (Turkey): 2017 constitutional referendum

-A constitutional referendum was to be held in April 2017, regarding the complete transformation of the political system of Turkey from a parliamentary one, into a presidential one.
-The referendum was campaigned and sponsored by the ruling Justice and Development Party (AKP), the smaller oppositional Nationalist Movement Party (MHP), who would later become in complete support of the AKP government following the referendum, and some more pro-government groups and media.
+A constitutional referendum was held in April 2017, which transformed the political system of Turkey from a parliamentary into a presidential one.
+The reforms were championed by the ruling Justice and Development Party (AKP) and the smaller oppositional Nationalist Movement Party (MHP).

-The constitutional referendum ultimately passed with a narrow margin of 2-3% on an 85% voter turnout, effectively triggering the country's systemic transition.
+The constitutional referendum ultimately passed with a narrow margin of 2-3% on an 85% voter turnout.
 Meanwhile, the main opposition Republican People's Party (CHP), along with MHP now-dissidents such as Meral Akşener who would go onto establish the Good Party (İYİ), voiced strong opposition to the constitutional amendments which were deemed undemocratic, autocratic and seen as a threat to rule of law, democracy and separation of powers within the country.

 The alliance had brought together many groups with differing ideologies that had campaigned for a "No" vote against the transition into a presidential system during the referendum, and those who were already in opposition to the government of President Recep Tayyip Erdoğan under a common and unifying banner.
 As a result; the alliance's supportive bases were viewed as being spread out across many differing political views and ideologies, though unifying under an opposition to Erdoğan and support of a strengthened parliamentary system.